 01 43 26 30 05

 A truly historic place with very good basic food, if just a hair more expensive than some other Brasseries, which usually don't measure up to this one though.
-Good atmosphere and a fun place.
+Good atmosphere and a fun place, but now apparently closed.

 Food: 7 Service: 6 Atmosphere: 8 Value: 7 Price: Moderate